zeee1only/fpdf2/docs/index.md

 * [Undying Dusk](https://lucas-c.itch.io/undying-dusk) : a **video game in PDF format**, with a gameplay based on exploration and logic puzzles, in the tradition of dungeon crawlers
 * [OpenDroneMap](https://github.com/OpenDroneMap/ODM) : a command line toolkit for processing aerial drone imagery
 * [OpenSfM](https://github.com/mapillary/OpenSfM) : a Structure from Motion library, serving as a processing pipeline for reconstructing camera poses and 3D scenes from multiple images
-* [RPA Framework](https://github.com/robocorp/rpaframework) : libraries and tools for Robotic Process Automation (RPA), designed to be used with both [Robot Framework](https://robotframework.org)
+* [RPA Framework](https://github.com/robocorp/rpaframework) : libraries and tools for Robotic Process Automation (RPA), designed to be used with both [Robot Framework](https://robotframework.org) : [rpa-pdf](https://pypi.org/project/rpa-pdf/) package
 * [Concordia](https://github.com/LibraryOfCongress/concordia) : a platform developed by the US Library of Congress for crowdsourcing transcription and tagging of text in digitized images
 * [wudududu/extract-video-ppt](https://github.com/wudududu/extract-video-ppt) : create a one-page-per-frame PDF from a video or PPT file.
   `fpdf2` also has a demo script to convert a GIF into a one-page-per-frame PDF: [gif2pdf.py](https://github.com/py-pdf/fpdf2/blob/master/tutorial/gif2pdf.py)
-* [csv2pdf](https://github.com/TECH-SAVVY-GUY/csv2pdf) : convert CSV files to PDF files easily
 * [Planet-Matriarchy-RPG-CharGen](https://github.com/ShawnDriscoll/Planet-Matriarchy-RPG-CharGen) : a PyQt based desktop application (= `.exe` under Windows) that provides a RPG character sheet generator

 ### Usage statistics